r-lib/pkgcache/tests/testthat/_snaps/1-metadata-cache-3.md

     Code
       suppressMessages(cmc$list())
+    Condition
-    Error <async_rejected>
+      Error in `lock()`:
+      !
 Cannot open lock file: Not a directory